 I believe countries are moving forward with new technologies too fast and too carelessly on their own agendas thereby placing the future at risk.
 This is seen for example by the presence of global climate change, which may largely be a result of carbon emissions from human technology.
 While countries distance each other by making their own economic interests and beliefs their priority, it is a time when they should instead be aligning themselves on the same page to deal with the complex changes due to our technologies.
 I propose that only through integrating their efforts and moving in the direction of globalization, or at least finding some all encompassing Universal Philosophy that countries can agree on regarding how the human species behaves, will they be able to improve the chances of survival for Life and Earth.
 I believe the incorporation of such a set of guidelines or philosophy is possible even withstanding the many differences that countries and cultures have regarding economic interests and belief systems.

 It will be especially important that the leaders of the most influential countries impacting the planet take a significant role in implementing this change.
-For a start this would include some of the greater economic powers like Russia, China, the U.S.A., and Canada.
+For a start this would include some of the greater economic powers like Russia, the European Union, China, the U.S.A., and Canada.
 One might suggest this is a task for the United Nations and idealistically this may be true but realistically economic power in a large part rules our lives and the planet.
 Hence the support of the economic powers is required for the necessary changes to occur.

 I sometimes wonder which leader(s) will be first to step forward along with the required support of their parties, population, and allies, then successfully become the example that other countries can follow in order to benefit the planet, not just their own countries.
 The easy part will be to use science to illustrate that we have problems related to our technologies that affect all of us.
 The monumental task will be to actually exhibit the global diplomacy required to convince those with differing economic interests and beliefs to change.
 The argument for change will need to be strong enough to convince the rest of the world to accommodate their belief systems and sacrifice many of their economic interests.
 It remains to be seen if some leader or, maybe some group of countries, will be able to initiate the change required to ensure the best future for Life and Earth.